This is the Services guide.

 Tap on a topic and then subtopic below to navigate this guide.

 For purposes of this guide, Integrated Care Management describes how Adult Mental Health - Targeted Case Management and Behavioral Health Home Services each serve to support an Integrated Care approach.
 It replaces the separate guides for each service as the services differ only in how they are funded, and some of the required elements required for eligibility and initiaton of these services.
-The previous guides (for reference) for AMH-TCM and BHH will remain linked in the reference section below for some period of time.

 Before reading this guide, read or review the following: